ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 04.05.2025: ExoMolOP opacities of H2CS have been added.
+They were produced using the MOTY line list.
 - 27.04.2025: ExoMol P=0 cross sections for VO (HyVO) have been added
 - 21.04.2025: Opacities for CaCl-37 (visible bands) added.
 - 21.04.2025: Opacities for CaCl-35 (visible bands) added.